 We removed redundant trace links or relations that share a purpose or usage.
 This is achieved by finding all trace links or relations that have identical usage or purpose and then creating one node that specifies them.
-For instance, in the dependency type that exists in Requirement Engineering[19], [90] [2, 15] and Model Driven Engineering [91][10] classifications, we created a shared node which represents the dependency relation and showed its hierarchical classification with respect to each domain as shown in Figure 17.
+For instance, in the dependency type that exists in Requirements Engineering [19], [90] and Model Driven Engineering [91] classifications, we created a shared node which represents the dependency relation and showed its hierarchical classification with respect to each domain as shown in Figure 18.